26.2 miles of pain and diabetes awareness!

 Gail and Doug

 Ms. Lisa A Hazen

 Michael Stolper, The CementBloc

 Years ago, on a sunny day in Lexington, Massachusetts, a 9-year-old Julia Bond ran her first competitive mile in gym class.
 She had been unaware of the fact that this was mile-run day when she made her mother painstakingly do her hair in the style of her then-idol Princess Leia that morning.
 If you had been in the backyard of Estrabrook Elementary School that day, you would have seen a tiny, sweatpants-clad girl with Princess Leia buns dispatching all but 2 of her classmates while cruising to the finish line.
 It was at the end of that run that she decided someday, she would run a marathon.

 Fast forward to the present, and many things have changed.
 I am (slightly) taller.
 I no longer rock Princess Leia buns (due to laziness, not some sort of newfound awareness of style).
 I do my own laundry.
 But I haven't yet lost interest in running a marathon.
-On New Year's Day this year, the first thing I did was decide that 2012 was my year to finally run 26.2.
-The second thing I did was break my foot while walking down to the subway.
-Whoops.
+And after two years of training for and having to defer the Chicago marathon due to injury, it looks like this is the year.

-That slight speed bump aside, I'm now officially healed and registered for the Chicago marathon this October.
-I'm using this as an opportunity to raise money for diabetes research through the Diabetes Action Team.
+I'm using this as an opportunity to raise money for diabetes research and programs through the Diabetes Action Team.
+They support promising research into a cure and produce resources for people and families living with diabetes.
 I would love your support in any way you can provide it.
 Please rest assured that I will keep track of who donates, and I will owe you a favor.

 Thanks so much everyone!